ClementMalleret/modelisation_surfacique/README.md

 You can find here a report.pdf file, containing my answers to the theorical questions, and the different observations asked.
+The Images folders contains every image used for the report (they are also present in report.pdf).

 To do this TP, I used 2 classes: one for Patches, and one for the total Surface.